Skip to Content (Press Enter)

 Stern said the minor was developed collaboratively between SWANA students and faculty members from the Religious Studies, Modern Languages and Literatures, History and American Studies departments.

-In addition to Chammas, other students instrumental in helping to create the minor include business administration major Talia Boukhalils, current SWANA president who plans on earning the SWANA minor, and former student government leader Kira Dawson ’22 (B.A.
+In addition to Chammas, other students instrumental in helping to create the minor include business administration major Talia Boukhalil, current SWANA president who plans on earning the SWANA minor, and former student government leader Kira Dawson ’22 (B.A.
 American studies, B.A. communications-entertainment studies).

 “A goal of mine is to create courses and curriculum that directly meet students’ needs,” Stern said.
 “I’m excited that this minor will provide students with a way to learn deeply about the SWANA region.”